 Free Speech and language Activities

-We hope you will enjoy this year’s selection of Festive Freebies – speech and language activities for you to dip in and out of.
+We hope you will enjoy this year’s selection of Christmas Freebies – speech and language activities to get your children chatting.
 A flexible feast of treats to download and print as and when it suits you.

 Tess and Bess get dressed for a day of fun in the snow – what do they wear?